OfficeDev/O365-EDU-Tools/SDSProfileManagementDocs/resources/educationsynchronizationcustomizations.md

 # educationsynchronizationcustomizations resource type

-This resource contains the list of entities to sync and their [customizations](educationsynchronizationcustomization.md) if any.
+Contains the list of entities to sync and their [customizations](educationsynchronizationcustomization.md), if any.

 > **Note:** For studentEnrollment and teacherRoster customization of properties to sync doesn't apply.

-This resource is member of the following data providers
+This resource is member of the following data providers:

 * [educationcsvdataprovider](educationcsvdataprovider.md)
 * [educationpowerschooldataprovider](educationpowerschooldataprovider.md)